preciousXL/tDCS_modulations_of_spike_timing/README.md

 # tDCS_modulations_of_spike_timing

-Code associated with Huang XL, Wei XL, Wang J, Yi GS.
-(2024).
-"Effects of dendritic Ca2+ spike in the modulation of neural spike timing with transcranial direct current stimulation in cortical pyramidal neurons."
-(Accepted)
+Code associated with published paper: "Huang XL, Wei XL, Wang J, Yi GS.
+Effects of dendritic Ca2+ spike on the modulation of neural spike timing with transcranial direct current stimulation in cortical pyramidal neurons.
+Journal of Computational Neuroscience, 2025, 53(1): 25-36."

 ## Reproduction of paper results:
 1. Compile the `.mod` files in the `Model_AmirDudai(2022)/mods/` and `Model_Schaefer(2003)/mod/`.